 ifa laboratory launch

-Fall 2013, ifa gallery moves its premises to the heart and capital of Europe, Brussels.
-Located in the old central district of Marolles, the gallery offers a dynamic programme with its main artists from China and new artists from the region.
-At the meantime, a new exhibition space opens in March 2014 in the district of Jing’An in Shanghai, where ifa gallery continues to showcase some local artists.
+Fall 2013, ifa gallery moved to new premises in Brussels.
+The gallery offers a programme with artists from China and new artists from Europe.
+In parallel to the Brussels move a new exhibition project was opened in 2014 in the district of Jing’An in Shanghai, continuing to showcase some local artists.

 ifa²gallery is the brand-name for ifa gallery pop-up spaces.